 a.
 What designated and informal recreational opportunities are in the immediate vicinity?

 Some unauthorized recreational use of the existing canal road occurs at the site.
-This mostly consists of walkers, with occasional use by horseback riders and bicyclists.
+This mostly consists of walkers, horseback riders and all-terrain vehicles.

 b.
 Would the proposed project displace any existing recreational uses?
 If so, describe.